ammaraskar/pyCraft/README.rst

 Supported Python versions
 -------------------------
-pyCraft is compatible following Python implementations:
+pyCraft is compatible with (at least) the following Python implementations:

 * Python 2.7
 * Python 3.3